threaming/ENCE464_FitnessMonitorV2/README.md

 * `openocd`

-Note: if your system provides `gdb-multiarch` instead, you will need to edit `tiva-freertos.mk` to account for this.
+Note: if your system provides `gdb-multiarch` instead, you will need to edit `toolchain/tm4c.mk` to account for this.

 On the Windows machines in the Embedded Systems Laboratory run the following command in a Command Prompt window to add the toolchain to your path: